amorison/amorison.github.io/content/julia_py_rust/index.md

 Rust backend / Rust CLI | 2.8 | 98.0% | 12.5%
 Rust CLI (minimal compression) | 2.1 | 98.5% | 25.0%

+A general strategy to improve the performances of a Python program that cannot be quite expressed with `numpy` loops or methods would be to try the following
+implementations:

+- wrap in `np.vectorize` the calculation written in Python;
+- rewrite the computation to use implicit `numpy` loops and methods as much as possible, even if it means doing more work;
+- wrap in `numba.vectorize` the calculation written in Python;
+- write a bespoke low-level implementation of the desired calculation and expose it to Python.

-As always when dealing with performances, results may vary widely depending on the hardware, the versions of the tools, the operating system, and, more importantly, the actual problem at hand.
-When dealing with problems that cannot be expressed directly with `numpy` loops or methods, the general trend that pure Python is slower than implicit numpy loops (at the cost of more computations), themselves slower than `numba`-wrapped code, itself slower than bespoke low-level code would probably hold in many scenarios, but please do keep in mind that the effective speed-up gained between each of those is highly problem-dependent.
+For most problems, there is a good chance that each of those implementations will yield better performance than the previous one.
+However, as always when dealing with performances, results may vary widely depending on the hardware, the versions of the tools, the operating system, and, more importantly, the actual problem at hand.
+In particular, the effective speed-up gained between each of those implementations is highly problem-dependent.
 Profiling and measuring is in any case the only sure way to identify bottlenecks and which optimizations actually improve performance.